 General Guidelines for Headings

 In this chapter, you use a specific style of headings.
 This style is the standard, required format if you take a course that uses this online textbook.
 If you want to use a different style, contact your instructor.
 Here are some specific guidelines on headings (see the figures at the end of this chapter for illustrations of these guidelines):

 - Use headings to mark off the boundaries of the major sections and subsections of a report.

 - Use exactly the design for headings described here and shown in the illustrations in this chapter.
-Use the same spacing (vertical and horizontal location), capitalization, punctuation, and underlining.
-(You can, however, do a one-for-one substitution of bold for underlining.)
+Use the same spacing (vertical and horizontal location), capitalization, punctuation, and typography (bold, italics, etc..

 - Try for 2 to 3 headings per regular page of text.
 Don't overdo headings: for example, a heading for each of a series of one- or two-sentence paragraphs.
-(Also, you don't need a heading per every paragraph; normally, an individual heading applies to multiple paragraphs.)
+(Also, you don't need a heading per every paragraph; normally, an individual heading can apply to multiple paragraphs.)

 - For short documents, begin with the second-level heading; skip the first-level.

 - Make the phrasing of headings parallel.
 In the following illustration, notice that the second-level headings use the how, what, when, where, why style of phrasing.
 The third-levels use noun phrases.
 (See the section on parallelism for details.)

 - Make the phrasing of headings self-explanatory: instead of "Background" or "Technical Information," make it more specific, such as "Physics of Fiber Optics."